-Book Building is a process that helps companies discover the price of its security when its shares are being offered for sale in an IPO with the help of investment bankers and is recommended by major stock exchanges and regulators because it is the most efficient mechanism to price securities in the market.
+Book building is a process that helps companies discover the price of their security when their shares are being offered for sale in an IPO with the help of investment bankers.
+Major stock exchanges and regulators recommend it because it is the most efficient mechanism to price securities in the market.

 How does the Book Building Process Work?

-When company has planned to list its shares on the stock exchanges for the first time via IPO, the company management has to decide various things to get its share listed on the stock exchange such as issue size, share price, etc and to get through all this process, first company management has to appoint underwriter to help in the listing process.
+When a company has planned to list its shares on the stock exchanges for the first time via IPOIPOAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange., the company management decides various things to get its share listed on the stock exchange, such as issue size, share price, etc. Firstly, company management must appoint an underwriter to help with this listing process.

-Let’s see in the detail each step involved in the book-building process
+Let us see in detail each step involved in the book-building process.

-Investment bank invites investors, usually, these are high net-worth individual & fund managers to submit their bids on the number of shares they are willing to buy at the various price level.
-Sometimes, it is not a single investment bank who underwrites the entire issue rather the lead investment bank is engaged with other investment banks who use their networks to tap a large number of investors for the bidding process.
+Investment banks invite investors.
+Usually, these are high net-worth individuals and fund managers to submit their bids on the number of shares they are willing to buy at different prices.
+Sometimes, not a single investment bank underwrites the entire issue.
+Rather, the lead investment bank is engaged with other investment banks who use their networks to tap many investors for the bidding process.

-After all the bids are collected by the investment bank at different price levels, they evaluate the aggregate demand for the issue from the submitted bid.
+After the investment bank collects all the bids at different price levels, they evaluate the aggregate demand for the issue from the submitted bid.
 To price the share of the issue, the underwriter uses the weighted-average method to arrive at the final price of the share.
-This final price is also known as ‘Cut-Off price’.
-If there is a good response for any issue by investors, the Ceiling price is usually a ‘Cut-off Price’.
+This final price is also known as the ‘cut-off price.’
+If investors have a good response for any issue, the ceiling price is usually a ‘cut-off price.’

 Lastly, the allotment process begins by allocating the shares of the issue to the accepted bidders.
-Now as you know, initially investors had bid for this issue at the different price range but the settlement process ensures that all allotment happens at the cut-off price of this issue.
-An investor who had bidden in excess to cut off price, their excess money is returned and investors who had bidden less than cut-off price, investment bank ask them to pay the difference amount.
+Now, as you know, initially, investors had bid for this issue at a different price range, but the settlement process ensures that all allotments happen at the cut-off price of this issue.
+An investor who had bid in excess to cut off cost, their excess money is returned, and investors who had bid less than the cut-off price, investment bank ask them to pay the difference amount.